Opposition grills Suga over science panel furor and coronavirus response

 The response by Suga at the Diet drew sharp reaction from members of the House of Representatives, forcing its chairman to call for silence several times.

-Since the controversy over the council emerged, Suga has seen support rates for his Cabinet fall in media polls, from over 65 percent at the outset, marking the end of his honeymoon period.
+Since the controversy over the council emerged, Suga has seen support rates for his Cabinet fall in media polls, from over 65% at the outset, marking the end of his honeymoon period.

 The issue has reminded people of Suga's time as chief Cabinet secretary under Abe's leadership of nearly eight years, when he seized control away from the country's powerful bureaucrats and purged those who got in his way, according to political experts.